U.S. banks' stress tests may offer comfort in Brexit tumult

 NEW YORK The stress tests created for banks by U.S. regulators after the 2008 financial crisis may prove their worth this week, providing a timely message on banks' hardiness in the midst of turbulence over last week's vote by Britain to leave the European Union.

-The Federal Reserve on Wednesday will release the second set of results from stress tests it has conducted annually on large banks since 2009.
-The tests look at how strong banks would be in an unforeseen crisis, with economies in freefall, stock markets dropping precipitously and market counterparties at risk of failure.
+The Federal Reserve will release the second set of results from stress tests it has conducted annually on large banks since 2009 on Wednesday.
+The tests look at how strong banks would be in the event of an unforeseen crisis, with economies in freefall, stock markets dropping precipitously and market counterparties at risk of failure.

 And while the stresses that the Fed is testing for in this case are imagined, analysts say the results should be reassuring to investors worried about banks' exposure to Brexit, an outcome that took the world and markets by surprise.